Experienced Defense For Larceny And Other Theft Crimes

 Lewis & Ashworth, PLLC, Theft FAQs

-At Lewis & Ashworth, PLLC, we are proud to serve our friends and neighbors in McKinney and throughout the Dallas-Fort Worth metroplex.
-With more than two decades of collective experience, our legal team has served our community as prosecutors and is now focused on using our insider knowledge of the criminal justice system to benefit people like you.
+At Lewis & Ashworth, PLLC, we are proud to serve our friends and neighbors in Plano and throughout the Dallas-Fort Worth metroplex.
+With more than three decades of collective experience, our legal team has served our community as prosecutors and is now focused on using our insider knowledge of the criminal justice system to benefit people like you.

 Can I be prosecuted for theft by the government and sued by the owner of the property?